psychopy/workshops/source/topics/coding-an-experiment.rst

      }
      </style>

+  **When?** September 18th, 15:30 - 17:00 (UK time)

+  **Where?** Virtual (Zoom)

-  This workshop will introduce you to how to code an experiment from scratch using python code. **This is a beginners python workshop, we will not assume any knowledge of python code in advance of this session**.
+  **What will I learn?** This workshop will introduce you to how to code an experiment from scratch using python code. **This is a beginners python workshop, we will not assume any knowledge of python code in advance of this session**.
 The topics covered in this session will include:

   * Basic variable types (Integers, Strings, Dictionaries).
   * Presenting stimuli and gathering responses using code.